mthakodate53/CA_Final_Task/README.md

 FRONTEND: React, React Router DOM, @react-google-maps/api

 Download provided .zip file and import these collections into your MongoDB database named FinalTask with the following collections: carts, categories, orders, and products.
-Enter your MongoDB connection string in an .env file like this: „MONGO_URI=your_mongo_db_connection_string“.
+Enter your MongoDB connection string in an .env file like this: „MONGODB_URI=your_mongo_db_connection_string“.

 API References
 Carts